a-polishchuk/mastering-react/README.md

 ## 🆘 Troubleshooting

-1️⃣ If you're trying to run the project locally and encounter an unclear error, the best first step is to delete the node_modules directory in the project and reinstall dependencies.
+If you're trying to run the project locally and encounter an unclear error, the best first step is to delete the node_modules directory in the project and reinstall dependencies.
 To do this, run the following command (❗️ensure you're in the root directory of the project, this is important❗️)

 > rm -rf node_modules && yarn

-2️⃣ If you're trying to run Storybook with the **yarn storybook** command and encounter the following error

-> Error: error:0308010C:digital envelope routines::unsupported

-it's likely you're using Node.js version 17+.
-To resolve this error, add the following environment variable:

-> NODE_OPTIONS=--openssl-legacy-provider

-I've added a special script to package.json that does this for you.
-Instead of

-> yarn storybook

-run

-> yarn storybook:node18
+or if you're using npm

+> rm -rf node_modules && npm install

 ## ✅ Contributions